SikaiWang224/teamproject-/proposal.md

-# Research Proposal: Sentiment Analysis of Federal Reserve Announcements and its Impact on the S&P 500 and Sector ETFs
+# Research Proposal: Sentiment Analysis of Federal Reserve Announcements and its Impact on the Sector ETFs
 By _Sz-Je Wang, Sikai Wang, and Xilong Liu_

 ## Research Question:
-How do Federal Reserve announcements influence the stock market according to **Natural language processing**, particularly the S&P 500 and ETFs across various sectors?
+How do Federal Reserve announcements influence the stock market according to **Natural language processing**, particularly the ETFs across various sectors?

 ### Specific research question:
 - What is the overall sentiment and intensity in the each announcements?
-- How do these sentiment scores correlate with subsequent stock market movements for the S&P 500 and sector ETFs?
+- How do these sentiment scores correlate with subsequent stock market movements for the sector ETFs?
 - Can we predict stock market reactions based on the sentiment derived from announcements?

 ### Hypotheses: